-- 1. Students who receive a final average score for Year 2 of less than 55.00% are subject to dismissal1. - 2.
-Students scoring between 55.00% and 69.00% in Year 2 and making satisfactory academic progress will not be allowed to proceed to BSIC but will be allowed to restart Year 2 with MED33.
-They are required to meet with their academic advisor and a

-- member of the Education Enhancement Department (EED).
+- 4. Students scoring between 55.00% and 69.50% in MED4, and making satisfactory academic progress, and either fail the remedial or fail to remediate will not be allowed to proceed to Semester 5 (BSIS) but will repeat MED4.
+They are required to meet with their academic advisor and a member of the Education Enhancement Department (EED).
 The purpose of this meeting will be to discuss an educational plan outlining strategy for improvement.
-This plan may require participation in EED programs designed to facilitate student success. - 3.
-Students scoring between 55.00% and 69.00% in Year 2 and not making satisfactory academic progress will be dismissed. - 4.
-Students scoring 70.00% or above in Year 2 will be allowed to proceed to BSIC. - 5.
-AUA reserves the right to change the means of assessment e.g. dropping particular examinations or changing the weights of individual examinations at any time, including during the semester.
+This plan may require participation in EED programs designed to facilitate student success. - 5.
+Students scoring 70.00% or above in MED4 will be allowed to proceed to BSIS. - 6.
+AUA reserves the right to change the means of assessment, e.g. dropping particular examinations or changing the weights of individual examinations at any time, including during the semester.

-8. Examinations in the Basic Science Integration Course (BSIC)
+8. Examinations in the Basic Science Integration Semester (BSIS, Semester 5)